spectrocloud/librarium/docs/docs-content/clusters/public-cloud/aws/eks.md

 title: "Create and Manage AWS EKS Cluster"
 description: "Learn how to deploy and manage AWS EKS clusters with Palette."
 hide_table_of_contents: false
-tags: ["public cloud", "aws"]
+tags: ["public cloud", "aws", "eks"]
 sidebar_position: 30
 ---

-Palette supports creating and managing AWS Elastic Kubernetes Service (EKS) clusters deployed to an AWS account.
+Palette supports creating and managing Amazon Web Services (AWS) Elastic Kubernetes Service (EKS) clusters deployed to an AWS account.
 This section guides you on how to create an EKS cluster in AWS that Palette manages.

 ## Prerequisites